 The old kitchen served the Johnston and Felton families as the primary kitchen from 1862-1926.
 Most antebellum kitchens were built separate from the main house due to the risk of fire.
 The Johnstons, however, utilized a slate stone floor in the kitchen to help prevent any house fires.

-Next to the “Old” Kitchen is the Scullery.
-The Scullery was used to wash and possibly store pots, pans, and other kitchen utensils.
-The Scullery had water absorbent Minton tile where the basins used to be.
-Another interesting feature was the furnace.
-While all the details of how the furnace worked are unclear, we do know that the furnace provided central heating and hot water for the bathrooms on the fourth floor.
-Both the Minton tiles and the furnace pit can be seen today in the gift shop.
+The scullery was the room used to wash and possibly store pots, pans, and other kitchen utensils.
+Another interesting feature in this space is the furnace pit.
+Many details of how the furnace looked or operated are unclear.
+We do know that the furnace provided central heating and hot water for the bathrooms on the third floor.

-Although guests rarely, if ever, saw the rooms downstairs, the decorative finishes in the Basement were not spared.
-Ornate plasterwork, custom cabinetry, wood graining, and faux finishes similar to more public rooms of the house can be found on the lower level.
-Living areas on this floor included a Summer Dining Room (now the orientation room), Summer Bedroom (staff offices), and the Summer Parlor (exhibit room).
-In addition, a critical component of the built-in ventilation system was located in the Wind Tunnel at the end of the ground level hall by the wine cellar.
+Although guests rarely, if ever, saw the rooms downstairs, the decorative finishes in the basement were not spared.
+Ornate plaster work, custom cabinetry, wood graining, and faux finishes similar to more public rooms of the house can be found on the lower level.
+Living areas on this floor included a summer dining room, bedroom (staff offices), and parlor (exhibit room).
+In addition, a critical component of the built-in ventilation system is the wind tunnel which is located at the end of the ground level hall by the wine cellar.